ngodinhloc/thedaysoflife.com/README.md

 - views: contains all view classes.
 View classes are placed under each module.
 In the sample code, we have 2 modules: "back" and "front", each module has serveral views.
 - controllers: contains all controller classes.
 Each module may have one or more controllers
 - templates: contains all templates using in views, models and controllers.
 Templates are organised under module just like view.
 There are view templates and content templates.
 Each view has one view template with similar file name.
 For example: the index view (index.class.php) is using index template (index.tpl.php).
 Content templates are placed inside "tpl" folder, content templates may be used to render html content in views, models or controllers.
+- assets: contains css, js, images
-- js: contains ajax.js and other js files
+- config: contains config files
 - plugins: contains all plugins, such as: bootstrap, ckeditor, jquery
 - caches: contains cache files for mysql queries